ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

       - `type`: Specific label/use ('HOME', 'WORK', 'MOBILE', 'FAX', 'OTHER').
     - This structure appears adequate.
 6.  **`Client.referred_by`:**
-    - **Decision Point & Further Justification:** The "new context" (e.g., video showing referral tracking importance and potential for reporting on referral source effectiveness) strongly reinforces the need for more structured referral tracking.
+    - **Updated Decision Point & Further Justification:** The new context from 'Video 2' unequivocally confirms the practice's need for structured referral source tracking to analyze marketing effectiveness and understand client acquisition channels.
+The current free-text `referred_by` field is inadequate for reporting.
-    - **Proposed Action:** Change `referred_by` to `referral_source_id: String?` linking to a new `ReferralSource` entity (e.g., `ReferralSource { id, name, type ('Clinician', 'Practice', 'Website', 'Existing Client'), contact_details }`).
+    - **Strengthened Proposed Action:** Strongly recommend prioritizing the creation of a `ReferralSource` entity (e.g., `ReferralSource { id, name, type ('Clinician', 'Practice', 'Website', 'Existing Client'), contact_details }`).
+This is no longer just a 'potential change' but a clear business requirement.
 This allows for reporting on referral channels.
 If an existing client referred them, this could link to another `Client.id` or `ClientGroup.id` via a separate optional field like `referred_by_client_id`.
 7.  **Aggregate Boundaries:**
     - **Clarification:** `ClientGroup` is the AR for `ClientGroupMembership` and `ClientBillingPreferences`. `Invoice`, `Statement`, `Superbill` are separate ARs but are strongly associated with a `ClientGroup` (often holding `client_group_id`).
 This allows them to have independent lifecycles and complexities while maintaining a clear link.
 For example, an `Invoice` can be voided independently of the `ClientGroup` status.
 8.  **`Client.is_waitlist` and Waitlist Functionality:**
-    - **Clarification from "Video 3":** The `Client.is_waitlist` flag indicates the client is open to being contacted for earlier appointments if slots become available.
-Staff use a dedicated interface to view waitlisted clients, filterable by criteria like clinician or service preference.
-When a slot opens (e.g., due to cancellation within a clinician's `Availability`), staff manually review the waitlist and initiate contact.
-It is not an automated slot-filling mechanism.
+    - **Answer/Refinement from "Video 3" & "Video 2":** Yes, `Client.is_waitlist = true` flags them.
+Staff can add internal notes about specific preferences (e.g., desired clinician, service, general availability like "prefers mornings").
+The system does not automatically match or fill slots.
+Staff manually review the waitlist (which can be filtered by basic criteria if available, like primary assigned clinician if any) and proactively contact clients when an opening occurs.
 (Further questions on capturing detailed waitlist preferences are in Section 14).

 ### 7.2 Appointments & Scheduling

 1.  **Appointment Lifecycle (Video `/0` Context for Requests):**
-    - **Refinement:** When an `AppointmentRequest` status becomes 'ACCEPTED', the system (or staff action via UI) triggers the creation of an `Appointment` record.
-      - Key data like `clinician_id`, `service_id`, proposed `start_date`/`end_date` (which might be adjusted based on actual availability), and `client_group_id` (derived from `AppointmentRequest.client_id`) are used to populate the new `Appointment`.
-      - The `AppointmentRequest` status is then updated to 'CONVERTED_TO_APPOINTMENT', and it might be linked to the `Appointment.id` for history (e.g., `Appointment.source_request_id`).
+    - **Refinement:** When an `AppointmentRequest` status is moved by staff to a state like 'CONFIRMED_PENDING_SCHEDULE' (after client intake forms are done, if required), the system facilitates creating an `Appointment`.
+Key data like `clinician_id`, `service_id`, proposed `start_date`/`end_date` (which might be adjusted based on actual availability), and the `AppointmentRequest.client_id` (which would have been populated during request review for new clients) are used to populate the new `Appointment`.
+The `AppointmentRequest` is then marked 'SCHEDULED' or 'CONVERTED_TO_APPOINTMENT', and it might be linked to the `Appointment.id` for history (e.g., `Appointment.source_request_id`).
+(Note: The example status flow for `AppointmentRequest` in Prisma schema comments was refined to reflect that new requests typically start with a staff review, e.g., 'PENDING_STAFF_REVIEW' -> ... -> 'SCHEDULED'.)
 2.  **`Appointment.recurring_rule`:**
-    - **Clarification & "Video 3" Insights:** The iCalendar RRULE is stored.
+    - **Clarification & "Video 3" / "Video 2" Insights:** The iCalendar RRULE is stored.
 Application logic parses this rule to:
       - Generate and display future projected instances on the calendar.
       - Create actual `Appointment` records for upcoming instances (e.g., for the next X weeks/months, or just before they occur).
 This avoids creating infinite records.
       - When editing a recurring series (e.g., changing time or rule), the application must handle updates to existing uncompleted child instances and regeneration of future ones. `cancel_appointments` flag on parent `Appointment` during update indicates if existing child instances should be cancelled or rescheduled.
       - **For Client Appointments:** Modification of a recurring series should trigger a re-evaluation of `AppointmentLimit` for the clinician on affected future dates.
       - **For `Appointment.type = 'EVENT'` (e.g., staff meetings, unavailability):** These also use `recurring_rule`.
-Recurring unavailability blocks for a clinician automatically prevent conflicting client appointment scheduling.
+Clinicians define their "Unavailability" using an `Appointment` of `type = 'EVENT'`, often with a `recurring_rule`.
+The system must prevent scheduling of client `Appointment`s that conflict with these unavailability blocks.
+If a clinician adds or modifies an unavailability block that conflicts with existing client appointments, the system should flag these conflicts for staff to manually resolve (e.g., contact client to reschedule).
 3.  **`Appointment.title`:**
     - **Use Case:** This is used for `Appointment.type = 'EVENT'` (e.g., "Staff Weekly Sync", "Team Training on HIPAA", "Clinician Unavailability") or for client appointments where the `PracticeService.name` is too generic and a more specific, user-facing title is needed for that single occurrence (e.g., service is "Family Therapy" but title is "Smith Family - Special Review Session").
+(Note: The Prisma schema comment for `Appointment.title` was refined to include more explicit examples for 'EVENT' types like "Staff Meeting", "Clinician Unavailability" based on recent reviews.)
+    - **Review point for `Appointment.title` length:** While `String? @db.VarChar(255)` is currently used in `schema.prisma` and likely sufficient, it's worth keeping in mind that highly descriptive event titles, e.g., "Clinician Unavailability - Dr. Smith - Recurring Q2 2025", could potentially approach this limit.
+This was considered, and the current length is deemed adequate for now.
 4.  **`Appointment.type`:**
-    - **Confirmed Values:** 'APPOINTMENT' (for client-facing, billable/clinical services) and 'EVENT' (for internal, non-billable activities like clinician unavailability blocks, meetings, trainings that need to be on the calendar).
+    - **Confirmed Values from "Video 2":** 'APPOINTMENT' (for client-facing, billable/clinical services) and 'EVENT' (for internal, non-billable activities like clinician unavailability blocks, meetings, trainings that need to be on the calendar).
 5.  **`AppointmentNotes.type`:**
-    - **Refined List & Relation to Surveys:** Types could include: 'PROGRESS_NOTE', 'SOAP_NOTE', 'PRIVATE_CLINICIAN_NOTE', 'CONTACT_LOG' (for phone calls/messages related to the appointment), 'SUPERVISION_NOTE'.
+    - **Refined List & Relation to Surveys (with "Video 2" insight on automated assignment):** Types could include: 'PROGRESS_NOTE', 'SOAP_NOTE', 'PRIVATE_CLINICIAN_NOTE', 'CONTACT_LOG' (for phone calls/messages related to the appointment), 'SUPERVISION_NOTE'.
     - If a note is generated from a `SurveyAnswers` (e.g., an intake survey becomes the basis of the first session note), `AppointmentNotes.survey_answer_id` links them.
 The `AppointmentNotes.type` might be 'INTAKE_REVIEW' or similar, and its content would incorporate or reference the survey data.
+For new clients, relevant `SurveyTemplate`(s) (e.g., 'INTAKE_QUESTIONNAIRE') can be automatically assigned based on the `PracticeService.id` of their accepted `AppointmentRequest`.
+The completed `SurveyAnswers` can then be linked to the first `AppointmentNotes`.
 6.  **`Availability` Defaults:** Remains an open discussion point (see 5.5).
 7.  **`PracticeService.code`:**
     - **Clarification:** These can be a mix.
 For insurance-billable services, they would be standard CPT codes.
 For non-billable or cash-based services, they can be internal codes.
 The system should allow flagging whether a code is a standard (e.g., CPT) or internal one.